jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 `fronting-proxy-port` and [`http-port`](#bind-port) can share the same port number, see below what changes in the behaviour.

+`use-forwarded-proto` defines if haproxy should use `X-Forwarded-Proto` header to decide how to handle requests made to `fronting-proxy-port` port number.

+If `use-forwarded-proto` is `false`, the request takes the `https` route and is handled as if `X-Forwarded-Proto` header is `https`, see below.
+The actual header content is ignored by haproxy and forwarded to the backend if provided.

-Requests made to `fronting-proxy-port` port number evaluate the `X-Forwarded-Proto` header to decide how to handle the request:
+If `use-forwarded-proto` is `true`, the default value, requests made to `fronting-proxy-port` port number evaluate the `X-Forwarded-Proto` header to decide how to handle the request:

 * If `X-Forwarded-Proto` header is `https`:
   * HAProxy will handle the request just like the ssl-offload was made by HAProxy itself - HSTS header is provided if configured and